Course Outline

 Specific requirements

-This course requires some free professional games development software which is provided at USC campuses for student use.
-If you elect to do this course online, you may install this software on your own computer (this software requires a large amount of disk space and a reasonably good computer) or attend a campus at which it is available.
+This course requires some free professional games development software which is provided at UniSC campuses for student use.
+If you elect to do this course online, you will need to install this software on your own computer or attend a campus at which it is available.
+The software requires a large amount of disk space and a higher-end computer.
+Recommended hardware specifications and instructions for software installation will be given in Canvas.
 Students may also require access to additional software relating to game art.
 This software is also available on university computers.
 Open source game art software is also available.

 How are risks managed in this course?